 Our region has shown extraordinary cooperation and commitment regarding smart growth in recent years.
 Nearly every city and county has endorsed the results of the award-winning Regional Blueprint smart-growth planning project, a voluntary land-use plan that prioritizes urban and suburban infill sites for much of our major population and housing growth.

-More than 5,000 citizens and leaders helped craft the Blueprint plan, which won the U.S. Environmental Protection Agency’s National Award for Smart Growth Achievement and the California Governor's Environmental and Economic Leadership Award.
-Caltrans now offers grants to other regions to prompt similar efforts.
+More than 5,000 citizens and leaders helped craft the Blueprint plan, which won the U.S. Environmental Protection Agency’s National Award for Smart Growth Achievement and the California Governor’s Environmental and Economic Leadership Award.

 Other benefits of Blueprint over the status quo:

-- 45 percent less open space developed;
+- 45% less open space developed

-- Double the number of residents living in mixed-use communities near services;
+- Double the number of residents living in mixed-use communities near services

-- Double the number of residents living in “pedestrian-friendly” communities;
+- Double the number of residents living in “pedestrian-friendly” communities

 Growing smarter helps our quality of life in other ways as well.
-Denser, walkable and bikeable neighborhoods are often more inviting, vibrant and attractive – especially to the younger, talented workers that make up the so-called "creative class.”
-And our children also stay healthier when they make a short, safe walk or bike ride to school or a friend’s house, rather than have to catch a ride from a parent.
+Denser, walkable and bikeable neighborhoods are often more inviting, vibrant and attractive – especially to the younger, talented workers that make up the so-called “creative class.”
+Our children also stay healthier when they make a short, safe walk or bike ride to school or a friend’s house, rather than have to catch a ride from a parent.

 Regional transportation planners are already using the Blueprint smart-growth map as the basis for our new 25-year, $30 billion dollar transportation funding plan.
-That’s a good start – but smart growth progress is often incremental, and making the Blueprint plan a reality will require plenty of dilligence.
+That’s a good start – but smart growth progress is often incremental, and making the Blueprint plan a reality will require plenty of diligence.

 Here’s how you can help:

-- Support elected leaders who promote and uphold Blueprint principles;
+- Support elected leaders who promote and uphold Blueprint principles

-- Get involved in planning efforts such as general or neighborhood plans;
+- Get involved in planning efforts such as general or neighborhood plans

 - Keep an open mind.
-Support quality infill projects in your neighborhood.
+Support quality infill projects in your neighborhood